Board of Directors

 - Onika Stewart, LL.B (UWI), LL.M (Lond) L.E.C.

-Onika Stewart is a Senior Attorney at Lex Caribbean's Barbados-based corporate/commercial practice group.
-She has significant experience in large cross-border mergers and acquisitions, joint ventures and reorganization transactions in the oil and gas, financial services, insurance and manufacturing sectors.
-Ms. Stewart has a strong background in regulatory matters and advises on renewable energy projects involving both private and public entities.
-Her practice also extends to information technology, intellectual property and communications, in addition to providing general corporate advisory services.
+Onika is a Partner in the Barbados based corporate/commercial practice group.
+She has significant experience in large cross-border mergers and acquisitions, joint ventures, new investments and reorganization transactions, in the oil and gas, financial services, insurance and manufacturing sectors.
+Onika has a strong background in regulatory matters and advises on renewable energy projects involving both private and public entities.
+Her practice also extends to information technology, intellectual property and communications, in addition to providing general corporate advice.

-Ms. Stewart has been involved in several major deals including the acquisition of the downstream business of an international oil and gas company, the acquisition of a Barbados company holding various international oil and gas assets, the acquisition of a rum refinery, the merger of two regional commercial banks and the sale of a regional general insurance company.
-She has also advised on group reorganizations, share transfers and the formation of corporate entities.
+Onika has been involved in several major deals including the acquisition of the downstream business of an international oil and gas company, the acquisition of a Barbados company holding various international oil and gas assets, the acquisition of a rum refinery, the acquisition of an international communications company by one of the largest cable television companies, the merger of two regional commercial banks and the sale of a regional general insurance company.
+She has also advised on various group reorganisations, share transfers and the formation of corporate entities.

 Cecil McCarthy, LL.B (UWI) L.E.C.